Hacker0x01/docs.hackerone.com/docs/changelog/2019/september.md

 ### API Enhancements

-We've released these new endpoints to our [API](https://api.hackerone.com/docs/v1):
+We've released this new endpoint to our [API](https://api.hackerone.com/docs/v1):
 * [Ability to mark a report as ineligible for a bounty](https://api.hackerone.com/docs/v1#/reports/ineligible_for_bounty)